 'Hygge is not a thing or something you buy...hygge is a state of mind' - Morten Georgsen

-The Danish word "hygge" (pronounced 'hooga') is hard to pronounce and even harder to explain.
-There is no direct translation in English and the closest that we can get is "cosiness", but this is just the tip of the iceberg.
+The Danish word "hygge" (pronounced 'hoo-gah') is hard to pronounce and even harder to explain.
+The closest that we can get is "cosiness", but this is just the tip of the iceberg.
 Hygge is so much more.
 In essence, it means creating a warm atmosphere and enjoying the good things in life, with good company.

-If you’ve been cuddling up in front of a fire with loved ones, having friends over for dinner and chatting for hours, wrapping up warm for a bracing walk with the dog and stopping off for a luxurious hot chocolate along the way, or taking time to enjoy a long lie-in on a Sunday morning, then you’ve already been experiencing hygge.
+If you’ve been cuddling up in front of a fire, having friends over for dinner, wrapping up warm for a bracing walk with the dog, stopping off for a luxurious hot chocolate, or even just taking the time to enjoy a long lie-in on a Sunday morning, then you’ve already been experiencing hygge.

-Mostly when it comes to hygge at home, people tend to focus more on the living room.
+When it comes to hygge at home, most people tend to focus more on the living room.
 The bedroom is often a neglected area, but we spend so much time here, it’s important not to forget it.
-We’ve put together eight top tips for bringing hygge interior design into the bedroom.
-Check them out below!
+So we’ve put together eight top tips for bringing the hygge home design into the bedroom.